 You can submit an adoption application by one of the following ways:

-3. completing one at one of our adoption events.
+2. completing an application at one of our adoption events.

 Because we review applications very carefully, it is in your best interests to fill out your application as completely as possible.
 This gives us an opportunity to review it carefully and talk with qualified applicants about the animal in more detail.